Light7734/Light_AbandonedIteration/README.md

 ## Getting Started
 1. Run `git clone --recurse-submodules -j4 https://github.com/Light3039/Light`
-2. Open BuildScripts folder and build the project (only supports vs2019 for the time being)
+2. Open BuildScripts folder and build the project
 3. Use the Sandbox project (a Demo project will be added soon)